wahyu12v/wahyu12v/README.md

-# Halo, Saya Ardian Wahyu Saputra
+# Hello, I'm Ardian Wahyu Saputra

-Saya adalah seorang pengembang web yang berfokus pada menciptakan pengalaman pengguna yang menarik dan responsif.
-Dengan latar belakang dalam HTML, CSS, dan JavaScript, saya senang menggabungkan keterampilan desain dan pengembangan untuk menciptakan situs web yang menarik dan fungsional.
+I am a web developer with a focus on creating engaging and responsive user experiences.
+With a background in HTML, CSS, and JavaScript, I enjoy combining design and development skills to craft attractive and functional websites.

-## Keahlian
+## Skills

-- **HTML/CSS/JavaScript**: Menguasai dasar-dasar pengembangan web untuk menciptakan antarmuka pengguna yang dinamis dan menarik.
+- **HTML/CSS/JavaScript**: Proficient in the fundamentals of web development to create dynamic and appealing user interfaces.
-- **Bootstrap & Tailwind**: Berpengalaman dalam menggunakan Bootstrap dan Tailwind CSS untuk mempercepat proses pengembangan dan menciptakan tata letak yang responsif.
+- **Bootstrap & Tailwind**: Experienced in using Bootstrap and Tailwind CSS to expedite the development process and create responsive layouts.
-- **Database MySQL**: Memiliki pengetahuan yang kuat dalam desain dan pengelolaan database menggunakan MySQL, termasuk query dan optimasi performa.
+- **MySQL Database**: Strong knowledge in designing and managing databases using MySQL, including querying and performance optimization.
-- **Problem Solving**: Saya memiliki keterampilan problem-solving yang baik dan senang mengatasi tantangan dalam pengembangan perangkat lunak.
+- **Problem Solving**: I possess excellent problem-solving skills and enjoy tackling challenges in software development.

-## Proyek Terbaru
+## Recent Projects

 ### Hamka BS
-Sistem LMS yang digunakan oleh SD muhammadiyah Kampa dan SMP Muhammadiyah Kampa disini saya berpean sebagai Team Leader dan Front End Developer berikut adalah sistemnya : hamka-bs.com
+An LMS system used by Muhammadiyah Kampa Elementary School and Muhammadiyah Kampa Junior High School.
+Here, I served as the Team Leader and Front-End Developer.
+The system can be accessed at: [hamka-bs.com](https://hamka-bs.com)

-### Sistem Informasi Geografis Apotek Pekanbaru
+### Geographic Information System for Pharmacies in Pekanbaru
-Sistem Informasi Geografis Apotek yang digunakan oleh masyarakat Umum yang mana sistem ini masih dalam perkembangan disini saya berpean sebagai Team Leader dan Front End Developer
+A Geographic Information System for pharmacies used by the general public.
+This system is still in development, and I played the role of Team Leader and Front-End Developer.

 ### My Contact
 <a href="#"><img align="left" alt="HTML" title="HTML" width="21px" src="https://img.icons8.com/color/48/000000/html-5.png" /></a>